poviolabs/PovioKit/Resources/Auth/Google/README.md

   }

 // get auth status
-let state = GoogleAuthenticator.isAuthorized()
+let state = authenticator.isAuthenticated

 // signOut user
-GoogleAuthenticator.signOut() // all provider data regarding the use auth is cleared at this point
+authenticator.signOut() // all provider data regarding the use auth is cleared at this point

 // handle url
 GoogleAuthenticator.shouldHandleURL() // call this from `application:openURL:options:` in UIApplicationDelegate